 - For any person under the age of 21 to consume, purchase, or possess alcohol

 - To provide any alcohol to a person under the age of 21

 - To provide any alcohol to an obviously intoxicated person

 - To be under the influence of alcohol in a public place and unable to exercise care for one's own safety or that of others

 - To sell alcoholic beverages, except under the authority of a California Alcoholic Beverage Control License.

 - To operate equipment or vehicles, or work in experimental labs after consuming alcohol or drugs

 - To use or possess a false ID in order to obtain alcohol.

-Students living in Caltech housing should remember that it is a violation of the Resident Guide and Housing Policies:
+Students living in Caltech housing should remember that it is a violation:

 - To participate in drinking games, including "water pong"